 As an SBA Preferred Lender, Arvest respects the vital role small businesses play in our communities.
 We also want to help you understand your options regarding the forgiveness phase of the U.S. Small Business Administration’s (SBA) Paycheck Protection Program (PPP).

-For customers who have exhausted their PPP funds from the initial round, have proper documentation (PDF) and meet certain requirements (PDF)*, an electronic process for submitting your forgiveness application will be available soon.
+For customers who have exhausted their PPP funds from the initial round, have proper documentation (PDF) and meet certain requirements (PDF)*, an electronic process for submitting your forgiveness application is now available.
 Please know we will not accept paper or PDF forgiveness applications.